WICG/view-transitions/scoped-transitions.md

 self-participating scopes.
 We have settled on the following:

 * Self-participation is allowed and the default, but opt-out is possible.
-* Scopes are treated as `contain: view-transition` and cannot participate in outer transitions.
+* Scopes are treated as `view-transition-scope: auto` and cannot participate in outer transitions.
 * The `::view-transition` pseudo is laid out as a box-tree child of the scope with some magical sibling-like behaviors.
 * The `::view-transition` pseudo tree is painted on top of the scope regardless of z-index.